yoo2001818/platformer/doc/ASSET.md

 protocols, and file types.
 Since it should directly handle the file types, not only protocols, it is not portable between animation component, etc.

+## We need a AssetLibrary
+Until this point, I've thought about integrating serialization method onto the component store - however this is not a valid solution.
+There might be a lot of different serialization methods - For example, GLTF, COLLADA, OBJ, STL, etc, are all different formats with different serialization methods.
+We could convert them to internal JSON format, and deserialize that - however, the GLTF, COLLADA, etc formats are inherently "linked" - resources references to each other.

+In this case, there is no actual benefit from making an internal serializable format; we'd just ditch the middle man and convert from foreign format to internal data directly.

+In order to do that, we have to detach internal data and the engine, as the internal data can be appended to the engine, even multiple times.
+Or the internal data can be just read independently of the engine.

+However, the engine currently do not allow such method.
+The component and the data store is strongly bonded to the engine.
+This is not bad though - this design is completely intended.

+We can make a "subset" of the engine which conforms to the component interface, however it can freely move the entities around - without hurting cross references, so that deserializer can return the data using it.

+In addition to the entities, the related resources, such as textures, geometries, materials, etc, can also be carried in there.

+This is then called an AssetLibrary, which is subset of the engine state and can be appended to the engine if needed.

+### Maintaining references
+Parent hierarchy, Material ID, etc, are all references - it must be preserved between entity movements.
+To support this, each component should be aware of references and help them move around.
+For example, Hierarchy component may detect other engine (AssetLibrary) reference and resolve them.

+It can be resolved by nested copying - however this will easily end up in infinite loop and we need a way to stop this behavior.

+The engine itself, should support bulk appending and provide facility to detect these references and resolve the foreign references to the engine itself.

+The simplest way could be, while bulk appending, the reference may be rewritten using a rewriter (In a sense, this is very similiar to EntityFuture), which is provided by `bulkAppend` method.
+The assets also can be resolved in similiar way, but it'd be more trickier.